-is periodic in the momentum space only by taking into account the periodicity in quasi-energies.
-Such an effective Hamiltonian does not have a static counterpart, and can only be produced in periodically driven systems.
+is periodic in momentum space only thanks to the periodicity in quasi-energies.
+Such an effective Hamiltonian is characteristic for periodically driven systems, and does not have a static counterpart with finite range hopping.

 The fine-tuned dispersion can be understood by considering the dynamics in real space.
 For $ \phi = \pi/2$ in each step $\mu\pm$ the particle is fully transferred from a sublattice A site positioned at $\mathbf{r}_{A}$ to a neighboring site B situated at $\mathbf{r}_{B}=\mathbf{r}_{A}\pm \mathbf{e}_{\mu}$ or vice versa.
-During the six steps composing the driving period, the particle follows the trajectory shown in Fig.~\ref{fig:model} (b).
+During the six steps composing the driving period, the particle follows the quasi-one-dimensional trajectory shown in Fig.~\ref{fig:model} (b).
 Thus, after completing each period the particle located on a site of sublattice $A$ ($B$) is transferred by $+ 2\mathbf{d}$ ($- 2\mathbf{d}$) to an equivalent site of the same sublattice, giving rise to stroboscopic motion along the diagonal directions $\pm \mathbf{d}$ at the velocity $\bm{v}_\pm$.